 To respond to fluctuating demands for water, Metropolitan and its member agencies collectively examined the available local and imported resource options in order to develop a least-cost plan that meets the reliability and quality needs of the region.
 The product of this intensive effort was an Integrated Resources Plan (IRP) for achieving a reliable and affordable water supply for Southern California.
 The major objective of the IRP was to develop a comprehensive water resources plan that ensures (1) reliability, (2) affordability, (3) water quality, (4) diversity of supply, and (5) adaptability for the region, while recognizing the environmental, institutional, and political constraints to resource development.
 As these constraints change over time, the IRP is periodically revisited and updated by Metropolitan and the member agencies to reflect current conditions.
-To meet the water supply needs of the region, by delivering water to member agencies that contributes to water available to existing and future end users throughout Metropolitan's service area, Metropolitan continues to identify and develop additional water supplies to maintain the reliability of the imported water supply and delivery system.
+To meet the water supply needs of the region, Metropolitan continues to identify and develop additional water supplies to maintain the reliability of the imported water supply and delivery system to its member agencies.
 These efforts include the construction of capital facilities and implementation of demand management programs.
-The demand management programs offset the need to transport or store additional water into or within the Metropolitan service area, thus avoiding and deferring the need for additional infrastructure construction, operation, and maintenance, saving such costs; and free up capacity in the system.
+The demand management programs offset the need to transport or store additional water into or within the Metropolitan service area, thus avoiding and deferring the need for additional infrastructure construction, operation, and maintenance, saving such costs; and freeing up capacity in the system.